PeideAmonNg/profile2/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Education

+Learning new ways of thinking and software craftsmanship everyday through reading, exploring, and applying.
+My formal education background is as follows:

+- AWS Associate Developer
 - Victoria Universtity Engineering
-- AWS Associate Developer
-- Azure

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block